karlbenedict/GEOG485-585/syllabus.md

 Module 2c - *Web-based Mapping Clients*

 *	Week 14 - April 24-30.
-Integrating GeoServer OGC Services into OpenLayers clients
+Integrating GeoServer OGC Services into OpenLayers clients  (Peer Review)

 Course Review and Emerging Technologies

 * Week 15 - May 1-7

-*Final Exam* and *Portfolio Review* - Portfolio must be ready for review before May 9
+*Final Exam* and *Portfolio Review* - Portfolio must be submitted for review before 5:00 pm on Friday, May 5

 *	Week 16 - May 8-13 (*Exam due by 5:00 pm May 11*)